 Although Vietnam is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
 Concepts of personal responsibility are also different to those in Australia.
 Consequently, tourist and public facilities may not uphold the same safety standards as in Australia; for example, you may see a hole in the road without a warning sign or safety barricade.
 All of our suppliers meet local safety standards as a minimum.
-We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from you National Escort or Local Guides.
+We want you to have an enjoyable holiday, so we ask that you take extra care, use your common sense, refer to notices and follow advice from your National Escort or Local Guides.

-Vietnam Public Holidays
+Vietnamese Public Holidays

 If you are travelling within the below Vietnamese Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
-Tourist attractions will be open, but may be crowded.
-Tet Holiday is between 15th and the 20th February 2018, International Labour Day is on 1st May every year, Reunification Day is on 30th April every year and National Independence Day is on 2nd September every year.
+Tourist attractions will be open but may be crowded.
+Tet Holiday is between $24^{th} - 28^{th}$ January 2020, International Labour Day is on 1^{st} May every year, Reunification Day is on 30^{th} April every year and National Independence Day is on 2^{nd} September every year.